DonutsDevil/Store-It/README.md

  ## Main Dashboard
  <img src="Images/home.jpg" width="150">  <img src="Images/addClient.jpg" width="150">

- When you enter the app home is empty, But you can add in clients to Maintain your track records with you OFFLINE which can be accessible 24/7.
+ When you enter app,home is empty, But you can add-in clients to Maintain your track records with you OFFLINE which can be accessible 24/7.
 In order to add them Click on the bottom button and that will lead you towards Adding new Client.

 ## View Client Profile
 <img src="Images/ViewProduct.jpg" width="150">  <img src="Images/deleteProduct.jpg" width="150">

-User can get a quick glance on Client buy history and users own profit too, Also User can check for a particular product in client profile.
+User can get a quick glance on Client buy history and users own profit too, Also User can search for a particular product in client profile.
 If any pending payments are there it will be notified, and if that product is return then user can also delete the product by simply long pressing on that product image and then deleting it.

  ## Backup-Restore